Tecdiary/sbm-guide/1.0/faqs/readme.md

 ### Can I use it offline if I have installed it on live server?

 SBM has option to cache the get requests only.
-You won't be able to post any data but if you have visited the page before and internet is down, you will be able to view the page (it will be loaded from cache).
+You won't be able to post any data but if you have visited the page before and Internet is down, you will be able to view the page (it will be loaded from cache).

 ### Will I get the full source code?

 Yes, for Developer and Extended Licenses.
-For Regular license you will only get back-end code and won't be able to modify the front-end.
+For Regular license, you will only get back-end code and won't be able to modify the front-end.

 ### Can I can sell the products even if I don't have stock?